Aims at Stobhillgate include:

 In our commitment to developing our pupils critical literacy skills we have teamed up with 'Picture News' to help them with their understanding and appreciation of the news.

 Each week in our Monday assembly we talk about and discuss current affairs developing our pupils global awareness.
 During this assembly we will also be discussing how the news story links to a key British value.
 The children then have time in class, later in the week, to discuss the issue.
 Additionally, we will also share this with parents/carers to give you the opportunity to discuss the issue with your child.
-Please find attached this week’s question 'should we spend more time with people who are older than us?'
+Please find attached this week’s question.

 Here are some quick tips: